-1. Start With a Story or Theme
+1. Stick to a Story or Theme

 Meanwhile, green is associated with peace, growth, and healing and would be better suited for window displays telling stories of vacation or nature.
-Reference the color wheel below for more on the sentiments invoked by different colors and hues:
+Reference the color wheel below for more on the sentiments invoked by different colors and hues.

 You can, however, create more colorful displays by sticking to a color family (say, reds, pinks, and purples), by maintaining a consistent color tone (think pastels or primary colors), or by using many different shades of the same color (maybe teal, hunter green, and olive).
 The key is cohesiveness, so you want to be sure that the colors you choose work well together and do not clash and create a sense of disarray.

-Know Your Target Audience
+3. Know Your Target Audience

 To determine your target audience, you will first want to observe who shops at your store and then consider what other groups would be interested in your products.
 The Home Depot, for example, has gone so far as to name the target market the DIYers, or do-it-yourselfers, those who take on home improvement projects themselves.

-Stay on Brand
+4. Stay on Brand

 You want to be sure that your store window display speaks to your brand.
 This will ensure that the impression your display leaves is in line with what your business stands for and that people have a good idea of what to expect from your store.
 This will also help you hone in on your target audience, as your brand voice will speak to those interested in your offerings.

-For example, going back to my store, say our window displays were to feature mannequins carrying designer handbags and enjoying tea at a fancy table setting.
-This would not only deter our target audience but would also create a false impression of what we offer.
-Customers would be confused and likely annoyed by the misleading window displays and would not want to visit my store again.
+Additionally, if your display is incongruous with your brand, it will seem misleading to customers and make them distrustful of your business.
+Going back to my bohemian-style clothing store, suppose our window displays featured mannequins carrying designer handbags and enjoying tea at a fancy table setting.
+This would not only deter our target audience but also create a false impression of what we offer.
+Customers would be confused and likely annoyed by the misleading window displays and would not want to visit again.

 Consider your brand, what it stands for, and how you can reflect this in your store window displays.
 This will ensure that you are attracting the right customers and are not being misleading.

-Keep It Simple
+5. Keep It Simple

 For this point, I like to follow a rule of three: